- Home

 Grade 6-8

 View on concept mapThe underlying patterns, relationships, and algebraic properties—like commutativity and distributivity—that organize numbers into coherent systems.
-Understanding structure explains why rules work, not just how.
+Understanding the structural relationships between number systems reveals why certain operations are possible in some systems but not others, forming the backbone of algebra.

 Definition